 “Even though the chatbots can be very powerful at solving complex problems, they can fail at relatively simple tasks that even children can do,” psychology professor Rutvik Desai says.
 For research purposes, the chatbots are referred to as “large language models,” or LLMs.
 “The models have become so good that people think they are as good as a human expert, but some of the problems they have is the tendency to make up stuff and put it forth confidently as fact, even though it is actually incorrect.”

-Desai, along with Postdoctoral Fellow Nicholas Riccardi and Graduate Research Assistant Xuan Yang, in September published their latest research, titled “The Two-Word Test as a Semantic Benchmark for Large Language Models” in the international peer-reviewed Nature Portfolio journal Scientific Reports.
+Desai, along with postdoctoral fellow Nicholas Riccardi and graduate research assistant Xuan Yang, in September published their latest research, titled “The Two-Word Test as a Semantic Benchmark for Large Language Models” in the international peer-reviewed Nature Portfolio journal Scientific Reports.

-The team of researchers developed a new, open-source benchmark ¾ the Two-Word Test (TWT) to assess the semantic abilities of LLMs using 1,768 two-word, noun-noun combinations that only make sense semantically in a certain order.
+The team of researchers developed a new, open-source benchmark called the Two-Word Test (TWT) to assess the semantic abilities of LLMs using 1,768 two-word, noun-noun combinations that only make sense semantically in a certain order.
 For example, “beach ball” versus “ball beach.”
 In separate exercises, a sample of humans and a selection of LLMs (GPT-4-turbo, GPT-3.5-turbo, Claude-3-Optus, and Gemini-1-Pro-001) were asked to distinguish meaningful word combinations and nonsense combinations.

 “Results demonstrated that, compared to humans, all chatbot models performed poorly at rating meaningfulness of the phrases,” the researchers wrote in Nature’s Scientific Reports.
 The chatbots seemed to provide incorrect answers with great confidence.